 And yes, I do dress up.
 If you’re looking for one with tons of different events, I would consider the Charlotte one.
 But definitely get there early since traffic can be a pain.

 Saturdays & Sundays, Oct 5 – Nov 24, 2019

 8. Experience the Art Scene

 Greenville has an amazing arts scene.
 There seems to be an event every season celebrating our local artists, and fall is no different.
-Below are 3 small art festivals you should consider checking out.
-I haven’t been to these events, but they are on my list for this year!
+Below are 2 small art festivals you should consider checking out.

 Indie Craft Parade